Apply for BAföG to study

 - legal basis and

-- contribution amount.
+- premium amount.

 -

-If applicable, proof of your own income during the approval period, for example
+if applicable, proof of your own income during the approval period, for example

-- scholarship notice,
+- scholarship award letter,

 - Riester pension certificate.